SophieDeBenedetto/phoenix-pair/post.md

 Now we're ready to start using our module to track user presence.

-### User Joins a Channel
+### Tracking Present Users

-We want to use Phoenix Presence to track is the list of present users in a challenge channel.
-So, when a user joins a challenge channel, we will add them to Presence's list of present users.
+When a user joins a challenge channel, we will add them to Presence's list of present users.
 Then, we'll use Presence to make that list available to both the client who just joined _and_ the existing subscribers.

 Our `ChallengeChannel` already has a `join` function that fires when a user joins the channel.
 We'll define an `after_join` function where we'll call on Presence to add this user to list.